yojoots/libbitcoin-system-wiki/Pure-Bank.md

 * uniform interest (efficient market)
 * no cost of operation (efficient operations)

-The bank is owned by its creditors (investors) in proportion to their credit, as is the case with any company.
+The bank is owned by its creditors in proportion to their credit, as is the case with any company.
 There are existing major banks that are owned by their account-holders, such as [USAA](https://www.usaa.com) and [Vanguard](https://investor.vanguard.com), so this is not a distinction from a real bank.
 The objective of creditors is to maximize their income (return).
 The objective of debtors is to minimize their cost ([nominal interest](https://en.wikipedia.org/wiki/Nominal_interest_rate)).

 Creditor accounts are [money substitutes](https://wiki.mises.org/wiki/Money_substitutes).
 The money substitute may be either a [demand deposit](https://en.wikipedia.org/wiki/Demand_deposit) or a [money market fund](https://en.wikipedia.org/wiki/Money_market_fund).
 The distinction is in the allocation of insufficient reserve, with the former being "[first come, first served](https://en.wikipedia.org/wiki/Bank_run)" and the latter "[breaking the buck](https://en.wikipedia.org/wiki/Money_market_fund#Breaking_the_buck)" (i.e. negative rate of return).